ancymadhu/MechaCar_Statistical_Analysis/README.md

 From this we can conclude that the PSI for each manufacturing lot is statistically different from the population mean of 1,500 pounds per square inch.

 ### IV.
 Study Design: MechaCar vs Competition

+Inorder to quantify how MechaCar performs against competition, a study can be designed that involves *metrics like city or highway fuel efficiency or safety rating.

+###### Hypothesis: Null and Alternative

+After determining which factors are key for the MechaCar's genre:

+* Null Hypothesis (Ho): MechaCar is priced correctly based on its performance of key factors for its genre.
+* Alternative Hypothesis (Ha): MechaCar is NOT priced correctly based on performance of key factors for its genre.

+###### Statistical Test for Hypothesis

+The choice is analysis of variance (ANOVA) test, which is used to compare the means of a continuous numerical variable across a number of groups (or factors in R).
+Depending on your dataset and questions you wish to answer, an ANOVA can be used in multiple ways and that is the reason why I prefer this test.

+###### Data Needed to Run Statistical Test

+* Fuel efficiency of top brand cars in city and highway.
+* Safety rating of each brands.